romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-When receiving a secret scanning alert, which actions should you consider taking to appropriately respond to the alert?
+Q: When receiving a secret scanning alert, which actions should you consider taking to appropriately respond to the alert?
 <details><summary>Show the answer</summary><p>

 - **Revoke the exposed secret, if possible, and generate a new secret with proper security measures**